alexashley/kong-plugin-cloudflare-ip-restriction/README.md

 A plugin for human-friendly IP whitelisting for Kong installs behind Cloudflare (or another trusted proxy).

+# WARNING

+I have **not** used this in a production environment.
+I mostly wrote the plugin to play around with Kong's PDK.
+I would recommend using Cloudflare's [lockdown rules](https://support.cloudflare.com/hc/en-us/articles/115001595131-How-do-I-Lockdown-URLs-in-Cloudflare-) and then using Kong's own ip restriction plugin to only allow traffic from Cloudflare

 ## comparision to `ip-restriction` plugin

 Kong's built-in `ip-restriction` plugin uses `ngx.var.binary_remote_addr` to apply IP restrictions;